HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueQuantity.unit = "millimeters"
   * valueQuantity = 55.0 'mm'
   ```
-  Note that the second rule **pre-clears** valueQuantity in its entirety before applying the specified values, so the result is:
+  Note that the second rule **clears** valueQuantity in its entirety before applying the specified values, so the result is:

   * value is 55.0
   * system is http://unitsofmeasure.org